stefaceriani/chromashift/README.md

 ---

-## 📤 Clude Import / Export presets
+## 📤 Cloud Import / Export presets

 Login to [https://chromashift.qzz.io/](https://chromashift.qzz.io/)
 Authorise Cloude integration in "Cloud" section

-- **Export**: click "Push to cloud" — All presets are put on the web cloud
+- **Export**: click "Push to cloud" — Presets not yet on the cloud will be added.
-- **Import**: click "Pull from cloud" — Presets saved in the cloud that are not already present locally will be added
+- **Import**: click "Pull from cloud" — Presets saved in the cloud that are not already present locally will be added to spotify.

 ---